10 Things to Do For the May Long Weekend

 Wherever you find yourself in the city, there’s no shortage of nature trails and green spaces – and what better way to experience them than by hopping on your bike.
 Head to the Guildford neighbourhood and ride the scenic greenway that connects the four-kilometre bike path at Tynehead Regional Park with the two-kilometre loop of Green Timbers Urban Forest.
 The route is mostly flat and appeals to every level of rider.

-Check out Cloverdale Rodeo & Country Fair
+Check out the Cloverdale Rodeo & Country Fair

 Tucked away in the northeast corner of Surrey along the Fraser River is the 860-acre oasis of Surrey Bend Regional Park.
 Boasting incredible views of surrounding mountain ranges, the mighty Fraser and Barnston Island, Surrey Bend offers five kilometres of easy walking trails through floodplain forests, marshes and thickets.
 Kids will love the nature discovery area and be sure to bring binoculars to watch for birds and wildlife.